 - and more!

-Clinical Internship aka student teaching is the capstone experience of teacher preparation.
+Student teaching is the capstone experience of teacher preparation.
 Courses in teacher education have presented you with a variety of ideas and opportunities to learn about teaching.
 Now it is time for you to put the knowledge, skills, and experience to practice.

 International Student Teaching